-Of course hypocrisy is nothing new.
+Of course, hypocrisy is nothing new.
 Jesus scathingly denounced the religious hypocrites of his day and encouraged people to be sincere in their faith and pure in their motives.
-Have a read of Matthew 23:1-36 to see the extent of Jesus’ anger towards religious hypocrites whom He viewed as “White washed tombs full of dead men’s bones.”
+Have a read of Matthew 23:1-36 to see the extent of Jesus’ anger towards religious hypocrites whom He viewed as “Whitewashed tombs full of dead men’s bones.”

 There are still religious hypocrites around today.
-I was turned off Christianity and became an atheist during my teenage years partly because of the hypocrisy I saw in one of my mate’s family, as well as at a Church of England Grammar School I attended.
+I was turned off Christianity and became an atheist during my teenage years partly because of the hypocrisy I saw in one of my mate’s families, as well as at a Church of England Grammar School I attended.
 If you have been turned off Christianity because of hypocrisy then allow me to apologize to you on their behalf.

 People are genuinely disappointed when those who call themselves Christian don’t live up to the message they preach.
-Some people who have sincerely sought for truth have been turned away from the Christian faith because of hypocrisy.
+Some people who have sincerely sought truth have been turned away from the Christian faith because of hypocrisy.

 Others use it as an excuse: “I won’t become a Christian because there are too many hypocrites in the church!”
 I love motivational speaker Zig Ziglar’s response to this: “Why not?
 We can handle another one!”